rwcuminale/English-3/README.md

 * A means for typing and printing composition assignments and papers outside of class
 * A system for tracking your homework and long-term assignments.

-NOTE: I will NOT accept formal compositions or papers electronically, and I do not have a printer for student use (it barely works for me).
-I will also gladly help you establish a system for tracking your assignments (I'm naturally pretty disorganized, so I've worked hard to figure out task-management systems that work), but I will not track your assignments for you.
+*NOTE: I will NOT accept formal compositions or papers electronically, and I do not have a printer for student use (it barely works for me).
+I will also gladly help you establish a system for tracking your assignments (I'm naturally pretty disorganized, so I've worked hard to figure out task-management systems that work), but I will not track your assignments for you.*

 ## Curriculum

-The year will examine the following discrete units:
+The year will explore the following discrete units:
 1. Exploratory and Clarifying Writing
 2. Writing Freedom
 3. The Individual in Society